LaurentRDC/personal-website/posts/typesafe-tradingstrats.md

 -- from the `javelin` package
 import Data.Series ( Series )

-newtype PriceHistory
+-- Feature I may want to use in a strategy newtype PriceHistory
     = MkPriceHistory (Series UTCTime Price)

-data NumTicks
+-- Parameters that may affect the featyre `PriceHistory` data NumTicks
     = MkNumTicks { numTicks :: Int }
 ```